 If you go to the bridge, which is still standing today, you'll see a plaque that says, "It was intended to be an advertisement for the skill of the Coalbrookdale Ironmakers."
-The pots, pans and weapons, and they used the iron bridge as a visible advertisement to show how iron can span 100 feet between supports.
+The Darbys were in business for building pots, pans and weapons, and they used the iron bridge as a visible advertisement to show how iron can span 100 feet between supports.